What distracts you from blogging?

 If they see a closed door they know I’m busy and don’t want to be disturbed.
 It works almost every time.

-If you work in a busy environment, try finding a small office away from the hustle and bustle, go in, shut the door (yes, buy a do not disturb sign if you like) and open up your laptop.
+If you work in a busy environment, try finding a small office away from the hustle and bustle, go in, open up your laptop and shut the door.

-Let your colleagues know your out-of-bounds, unless something really urgent crops up, while you’re working on your blog.
+Let your colleagues know your out-of-bounds, unless something really urgent crops up, while you’re working on the blog you’re writing.

 5) Listen to music